laboon/ebook/text/98_glossary_of_terms.md

 __Availability__: In __performance testing__, what percentage of the time the system is available to the user (not in a failure mode, unresponsive, etc.)  In __security testing__, one of the elements of the __InfoSec Triad__, an attribute that refers to the ability of authorized users to access a system.

 __Bacteria__: A kind of __malware__ which consumes an excess amount of system resources, perhaps taking up all file descriptors or disk space.

+__Bad data error__: An error resulting from the system receiving malformed, corrupt, or otherwise invalid data.

 __Base case__: A test case for the basic expected functionality of a system, or an interior value in an equivalence class.
 For example, when testing a calculator, a base case might be a user adding 2 and 2 together.